HappyOcean/Full_Body_Photogrammetry/README.md

 https://skfb.ly/6NUVq
 Directly uploaded from RealityCapture.
 No modification in other 3D software.

-**Needless to say, you can use 3DF Zephyr, Metashape, Meshroom and other photogrammetry software.**
+**Needless to say, you can use these images in 3DF Zephyr, Metashape, Meshroom and other photogrammetry software.**

 Free to download and use.
 Give credit to Yukihiro Iwayama .

 model : Yukihiro Iwayama,  Twitter: @[HappyOcean](https://Twitter.com/HappyOcean)

-# System Overview
+# Data Acquisition System Overview
 "Full Body 3D Scan System Kit with Raspberry Pi Zero W" https://www.slideshare.net/EIDEN_PRO/full-body-3d-scan-system-kit-with-raspberry-pi-zero-w